 The Death of the Copper Penny

-The solution was to change the Lincoln Memorial Cent alloy to 97.5% zinc, with a pure copper coating that comprises 2.5% of the total alloy.
+The solution was to change the Lincoln Memorial Cent alloy to 97.5 percent zinc, with a pure copper coating that comprises 2.5 percent of the total alloy.
 The hope was that the pennies would still look the same, while the government didn't lose its shirt manufacturing them.
 Although there were some problems early on, with the coins corroding quickly and the plating becoming streaky or bubbled, overall the zinc-alloy cents have a been a great success.

-1982 Had 7 Major Varieties of Lincoln Cents
+1982 Had Seven Major Varieties of Lincoln Cents

-1982 is called a "transitional" year because the Mint was transitioning from one major alloy type to another.
+In 1982, this was called a "transitional" year because the Mint transitioned from one major alloy type to another.
 Under normal circumstances, we should have had four different 1982 Lincoln Cent varieties: one from each active Mint in copper, and one from each Mint in zinc.
 However, the Mint also made a rare master die change in 1982, resulting in another of the so-called "Large Date and Small Date" variety types.
 When it was all said and done, these were the seven major circulation varieties of 1982 Lincoln Cents:

 - 1982 Copper Large Date